 When the school bell rings to mark the end of the school year, families often struggle to find ways to occupy their children’s time over the summer months.
-Sometimes this means a visit to the cottage, sometimes the beach and other times it means leaving the comforts of home to experience a new city, country or continent.
+But finding time to travel with kids is important.

-Travel often means new people, new places and new cultures.
-While schools offer excellent book learning, there are some things that have to be experienced rather than read about.
-Travelling offers real-world associations to what your children have been studying throughout the year.
+Travel often means experiencing new people, new places, and new cultures.
+While traditional schooling offers excellent book learning, there are some things that have to be experienced rather than read about.
+Travelling offers a type of “world schooling”.
+These are real-world associations with the books and material that children would otherwise only read about.